John Carter (Canadian politician)

-John A. Carter (May 15, 1933 – December 29, 2017) was a farmer and former politician in Newfoundland.
+John A. Carter (May 15, 1933 – December 29, 2017) was a Canadian farmer and politician.
 He represented St. John's North in the Newfoundland House of Assembly from 1971 to 1989.

-Biography
+Early life

 Carter was born to Allan and Eda (Pittman) in St. John's, Newfoundland and Labrador on May 15, 1933.
 Carter attended school at Bishop Field College and Saint Bonaventure's College, and he is a Memorial University Of Newfoundland graduate.
 In 1960, Carter married Brenda Marjorie Murphy.

+Career

+Carter was the owner/operator of Mount Scio Farm, a major producer of the herb summer savoury in Eastern Canada.

+Carter served as President of his province's Progressive Conservative Party.

-He was elected to the provincial legislature (the Newfoundland and Labrador House of Assembly) in 1971 as the member for St. John's North, and served for a time as Minister of Education and Youth for Premier Frank Moores.
-Carter was reelected five times by the voters of St. John's North and continued to represent the district until 1989.
-Carter continued to own and operated Mount Scio Farm, a major Atlantic Canada producer of summer savoury.
+In 1971, he was elected to the Newfoundland and Labrador House of Assembly as the member for St. John's North.
+He also served as Minister of Education and Youth in the Frank Moores' government.
+In 1977, Carter was the sole member to object to the filming of former premier, Joey Smallwood's, final speech on his retirement from parliament.

+Carter was reelected five times represented the district until 1989.

+Death

 He died on December 29, 2017, at the age of 84 after a brief illness.